How we support our international studentsby Judith Charlton

 To help you meet people, have fun and get settled into life with us, we organise an International Welcome Programme each September and January.

-Our Students Union and ResLife Team also host a full programme of social events and, as part of our Induction programme, lots of helpful information is also available on Canvas, our Virtual Learning Environment, which students can access throughout the year.
+Our Students' Union and ResLife team also host a full programme of social events and, as part of your Induction programme, you will find lots of helpful information on Canvas, our virtual learning environment, which students can access throughout the year.

 English language courses

 To study in the UK you will need a good standard of English.
 If this isn’t your first language, and you don’t meet the English language requirements to study with us, you could get extra help before you start your degree at Newcastle.

 We offer International Pathway Courses – specialist programmes which are taught at INTO Newcastle.
 You could study an International Foundation programme, International Year One, International Graduate Diploma, or take an English language course.